onyeenwazue/Final_Project/README.md

 # Onyee's Final Project: Movie Search

 #### This project uses the IMDb API to display movie posters for search terms that are entered on the page.
+Currently this will show the first 8 results from the IMDb site.

 [IMDb API Documentation](https://imdb-api.com/api#SearchMovie-header)